ChazHanda/BinaryCalculator/README.md

 A practice project using a Teensy 3.2 Arduino board

 ## Project Description
 A simple calculator using a Teensy 3.2 Arduino board, a button, and LEDs.
 The project is based on the previous project, [BinaryCounter](https://github.com/ChazHanda/BinaryCounter).
 The LEDs are a display that represents the values 0-63 in binary.
+The digital display will mirror the binary display until a value is calculated.

 The first three upper buttons increase the counter by 1, 4, and 16, respectively.